wundergraph/wundergraph/docs-website/src/pages/docs/cloud/configuration.md

 version = 1

 [projects]

-# The key is the name of the project.
-It must be unique.
+name = "project-a" # The name of the project in WunderGraph Cloud workspace = "/path/to/your/workspace"

-[projects.project1NameInCloud]
+[projects]
-workspace = "/path/to/your/workspace"
+name = "project-b"

-[projects.project2NameInCloud]
 workspace = "/path/to/your/workspace"
 ```